theypsilon/Update_All_MiSTer/README.md

 # "false" to skip running the arcade organizer.
 ARCADE_ORGANIZER_INI="/media/fat/Scripts/update_arcade-organizer.ini"
 # Specific INI settings for this script if you need it.

+AUTOREBOOT="true"
+# "false" to not reboot automatically after a system component has been updated.
+# System component here means menu.rbf, MiSTer binary, Linux, and such.

 ALWAYS_ASSUME_NEW_STANDARD_MRA="false"
 # When "true" it disables optimizations that might skip the script MAME_GETTER